-Mark is a graduate of Animal Behavior College (ABC) with a certificate in Dog Training and Veterinary Assistant.
-As a graduate of ABC his training philosophy is based on positive motivation and conditioning, in order to build a long lasting relationship between man and his best friend!
+Mark is a graduate of Animal Behavior College (ABC) with a certificate in Dog Training, Pet Massage and Veterinary Assistant.
+As a graduate of ABC his philosophy is based on positive reinforcement, counter conditioning and motivation, to build a long lasting relationship between human and his best friend!

 The International Association of Canine Professionals (IACP) is an organization established to maintain standards of professional and business practice among canine professionals.Its aim is to provide support and representation for all professional occupations involved with any aspect of canine management, health, training and husbandry.